-You can pursue postgraduate studies by coursework leading to the awards of Professional Doctorate degree, Master's degree, Postgraduate Diploma or Postgraduate Certificate.
+You can pursue postgraduate studies by coursework leading to the awards of Professional Doctorate degree, Master's degree or Postgraduate Diploma.

 The range of taught postgraduate programmes offered by PolyU includes those offered under Postgraduate Schemes, and programmes offered on a stand-alone basis*.

 * The University reserves the right to cancel any programmes advertised for application.

 A number of our taught postgraduate programmes are offered under Postgraduate Schemes that are designed to enable graduates in professions to construct study programmes that meet their individual employment needs.
 Essentially, they provide a range of subjects, some of which are common to the awards offered within the Scheme.
 You can select from a wide variety of subjects that correspond to your individual career.
 You can also study at a pace that is appropriate to your work commitments.
 Successful completion of an approved programme leads to an award in a specialised area.

 Depending on your needs, you can:

 Pursue studies that are relevant to your current profession (or a profession that you intend to engage in) and update your knowledge in a particular discipline;

 Undertake new studies, or study in areas not directly related to your first degree;

 Undertake an analytical in-depth study of an area already introduced at undergraduate level;